theelectricbrain/PySeidon/README.md

-FVCOM-PySeidon
+PySeidon
 ================

 ### Project description ###
 * This project aims to meet multiple objectives of the EcoEII consortium through the setting of a dedicated server and the development of Python based packages.
 This project can be seen as two folded.
-On the one hand, it aims to enhanced data accessibility for all the partners of the EcoEII consortium thanks to simple client protocols.
-On the other hand, it aims to develop standardised numerical toolbox gathering specific analysis functions for measured and simulated data to the EcoEII partners.
+On the one hand, it aims to enhance data accessibility for all the partners of the EcoEII consortium thanks to simple client protocols.
+On the other hand, it aims to develop standardised numerical toolbox gathering specific analysis functions for measured and simulated data (FVCOM model) to the EcoEII partners.
 * Additionally, this project was the ideal opportunity to transport various scripts and packages accumulated over the year into Python.
 These scripts and packages have been extensively used by the tidal energy community for